This chapter provides instructions on using the Self Service Portal for IaaS. It contains the following sections:

 You can request servers from this page.
-See Section 7.2, "Requesting Servers for a Specific Duration" for details.
+See Section 8.2, "Requesting Servers" for details.

 You can upload software, share, delete, or stop sharing a software component that you own.
 Select a component from the list and click Share.
 Select one or more users with whom the entity is to be shared and click Share.

 To unshare an entity, select a shared entity from the list and click Stop Sharing.
 The list of users with whom this component has been shared appears.
 Select one or users from the list and click Stop Sharing.